 I had to find the BEST books for 2 year olds, and I had to find them fast.

 After lots of time spent searching and reading, I discovered two important things.
-First, If I wanted to engage my kids in storytime, I had to find the best books for two year olds.
-Second, I had to make storytime rock.
+First, If I wanted to engage my kids in storytime, I had to find stories that were imaginative, adventurous and creative.
+I had to make storytime rock.

 Slowly but surely, book by book, I began to discover which stories would engage my boys — and which would be shelved for a later date.
 Finally, I had shelves full of stories I knew would captivate my kiddos.